kamrynohly/PaperProto/README.md

 ## About The Project

 PaperProto is a revolutionary platform that democratizes game design by allowing anyone to create games without technical knowledge.
 Simply sketch your prototype on paper, a whiteboard, or describe it verbally, and PaperProto will instantly transform it into a playable game.
+Build a single-player game, or build a multiplayer game to share and play with friends!

 ### Key Features